cassiussa/git-triggers-build_openshift/README.md

 'git-triggers-build_openshift' keeps it simple by running as a Kubernetes CronJob, checking your repositories for code changes and then starting your build(s).

+### OpenShift 3.5 and older
+You will need to manually set the docker registry address in your cronjob.
+OpenShift 3.6 and newer support mapping of ImageStreams as the container image in 'job' definitions whereas 3.5 and older did not.

+ex for OpenShift 3.5 and older: 172.30.0.2:5000/project-name/git-triggers-build:latest